iworks/sierotki/readme.txt

 == Changelog ==

+= 3.2.1 - 2023-07-07 =

+* Integration with the Divi builder (part of the Divi Theme) has been added.

 = 3.2.0 - 2023-07-05 =

 * Fixed missing replacements before and after any tag.
 Props for [gierand](https://wordpress.org/support/users/gierand/).